 We present calculations of synchrotron radiation photon reflection in the vacuum chamber at the Cornell Electron Storage Ring Test Accelerator (CesrTA), applying them as input to the electron cloud buildup code ECLOUD to model time-resolved local measurements with shielded pickup detectors.
-The recently developed SYNRAD3D photon-tracking code employs a reflection model based on data from the Center for X-Ray Optics at LBNL.
-This study investigates the dependence of electron cloud buildup on the azimuthal position and kinetic energy distribution of photoelectron production on the vacuum chamber wall.
+The recently developed synrad3d photon-tracking code employs a reflection model based on data from the Center for X-Ray Optics at LBNL.
+This study investigates the dependence of electron cloud buildup on the azimuthal position of photoelectron production on the vacuum chamber wall.